amagimedia/avplumber/README.md

     (mandatory for some filters), name of hwaccel previously created with `hwaccel.init`

+### `speed_video`, `speed_audio`

+Change timestamps so that playback speed changes in real-time.

+1 input, 1 output: `av::VideoFrame` or `av::AudioSamples`, respectively

+-   `team` (string, name of instance-shared object, default `"default"`) - team name that will be used for changing the speed using `speed.set` command
+-   `discard_when_speed_changed` (bool, default false) - discard frames when speed isn't equal to 1.
+Intended for audio streams.
+-   `timebase` (string of rational) - optional, if specified, will scale incoming timestamps to this timebase.
+Otherwise original timebase will be preserved.
+To get as smooth output as possible, set it to your native output timebase (1/fps).

+### `pause`

+Stop passing through frames/packets and resume on request (`pause`, `resume` commands).

+1 input, 1 output: anything

+-   `team` (string, name of instance-shared object, default `"default"`) - team name that will be used for control

 ### `force_fps`

 Duplicate and drop frames to achieve requested FPS